 - If you wish to be considered for any of our scholarships, you may review available scholarships, application instructions and closing dates at scholarships and funding

-You will find out whether your application is successful in four to six weeks from submission of a complete application.
+You will find out whether your application is successful in approximately 38 days from submission of a complete application.
 Scholarship applications may take longer due to their closing dates.
 If you have been accepted, you will receive more information about the admissions process via email.

 Further information and guidance